 - you object to the processing and there is no justified reason for continuing the processing,

-- you object to processing for direct marketing,
+- you object to processing for direct marketing, or

-- processing is unlawful or
+- processing is unlawful.

 Your request to exercise your rights as listed above will be assessed given the circumstances in the individual case.
-Please note that we may also retain and use your information as necessary to comply with legal obligations, resolve disputes, and enforce our agreements.
+Open the instructions for submitting a requestOpens new window Please note that we may also retain and use your information as necessary to comply with statutory obligations, resolve disputes and enforce our contracts.

-8. How long Nordea Life Assurance stores your personal data
+7. How long Nordea Life Assurance stores your personal data

-We keep your data for as long as necessary for the performance of a contract and as required by retention requirements in laws and regulations.
+We store your data as long as necessary for the performance of a contract and as required by retention requirements in laws and regulations.
 If we keep your data for other purposes than those of the performance of a contract, such as for anti-money laundering, bookkeeping and regulatory capital adequacy requirements, we keep the data only if necessary and/or mandated by laws and regulations for the respective purpose.